 Schools shall publish their procedures for appointment.
-Procedures in all schools shall conform to the following guidelines: (1) all appointments shall be made upon the recommendation of the appropriate faculty; (2) the appointment procedure shall provide for separate evaluations of applicants to be submitted to the Senior Vice President for Academic Affairs by both the appropriate faculty and the Dean of the appropriate school; (3) appointments shall be made by the Senior Vice President for Academic Affairs upon the recommendations submitted by the appropriate faculty and the Dean of the appropriate school; (4) the Senior Vice President for Academic Affairs may decline to appoint a recommended applicant, in which case the Senior Vice President for Academic Affairs may decline to appoint a recommending appointment; (5) schools shall define "appropriate faculty" in adequate detail in the publication of their procedure for appointment.
+Procedures in all schools shall conform to the following guidelines: (I) all appointments shall be made upon the recommendation of the appropriate faculty; (2) the appointment procedure shall provide for separate evaluations of applicants to be submitted to the Senior Vice President for Academic Affairs by both the appropriate faculty and the Dean of the appropriate school; (3) appointments shall be made by the Senior Vice President for Academic Affairs upon the recommendations submitted by the appropriate faculty and the Dean of the appropriate school; (4) the Senior Vice President for Academic Affairs may decline to appoint a recommended applicant, in which case the Senior Vice President for Academic Affairs shall state the reasons for doing so in writing to the faculty recommending appointment; (5) schools shall define "appropriate faculty" in adequate detail in the publication of their procedure for appointment.